How Docker Compose Actually Went for My Development Setup

 command: node --inspect=0.0.0.0:9229 src/index.js

-VS Code attaches to localhost:9229 and you get breakpoints, step-through, watch variables, all of it.
-The 0.0.0.0 part matters โ same reason as the dev server binding.
-If the debugger only listens on 127.0.0.1 inside the container, VS Code on the host can't reach it.
+VS Code attaches to localhost:9229.
+Breakpoints, step-through, watch variables โ all of it.
+The 0.0.0.0 matters for the same reason as the dev server binding.
+Debugger listening on 127.0.0.1 inside the container is invisible to the host.

 {